uttiyahazra/kubernetes-project/myk8sapp/README.md

 # TYPE version gauge
 version{version="v0.3.0"} 1
 ```
-#### Accessing the Prometheus and Grafana endpoints & visualization
+- #### Deployment of Kube-Prometheus Stack and Accessing Prometheus Metrics & Grafana Visualizations

 1. Following the instructions mentioned in official GitHub documentation of kube-promethus-stack https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack the kube-prometheus-stack was installed.

 2. To make the Prometheus & Grafana endpoints accessible over deployed NGINX ingress, the respective ingress configurations (part of Helm chart) were added and similar to above mentoned way the access-URLS of http://prometheus.ingress.com/ and http://prometheus-grafana.ingress.com/ were whitelisted in .../etc/hosts configuration.
 Afterwards the Prometheus and Grafana were accessible accordingly.

-#### Deployment of Prometheus Exporter for MongoDB to make MongoDB metrics fetched in Prometheus endpoint
+- #### Deployment of Prometheus-Exporter for a MongoDB Application to make MongoDB metrics fetched in Prometheus endpoint

 Since MongoDB doesn't automatically expose its metrics to Prometheus endpoint, a deployment of Prometheus-exporter for MongoDB is thus necessary to pull its metrics and make these scrapable by Prometheus endpoint.